 You might ask how a clear lens can provide protection from UV light.
 After all, aren't darker lenses better at blocking UV?
 That's actually a myth and the shade of the lens has nothing to do with UV protection.
 You could have clear lenses with excellent UV protection and dark shaded lenses with poor UV protection.
 In fact, low quality dark lenses could be worse than no lenses at all as the shading would cause the pupils to dilate as a result of the lower light level.

 This is not only true for dog sunglasses but your shades too.
 It is recommended that you take your sunglasses to an optometrist so they can check the UV protection you really have.
 You may be surprised.
 Most sunglasses will be okay, but if you ever got some el cheapos you may be doing yourself more harm than good!

 Another thing to look for is the availability of replacement lenses.
 Sooner or later they are going to get some scratches.
 Scratches on a lens won't bother your dog as much as it would you on your glasses as they have relatively poor close-up vision and are likely to see past any minor scratches, but it's nice to have the option.
-Rex Specs has replacement lenses available and Doggles have them for some of their models too.
+Before making a purchase, confirm that replacement lenses are available.

 Wearing goggles is not something that comes naturally to dogs, so you'll want to ease them into it.
 You can't just put them on your dog out of the blue and expect them to stay on very long.
 But with a little patience and a lot of praise and rewards you'll have them proudly sporting their new dog sunglasses in no time.